 - In stereo or in headphone crossfeed mode and with the switch to the right of the second dial in lower position the dial controls channel balance.
 People with bad hearing thus can compensate for different sensitivities of their ears.

 - In stereo or headphone crossfeed mode and with the switch to the right in upper position the dial controls the central frequency of a 6dB, Q=2 notchfilter.
 Many (even high-end) headphones do have one or two distinct resonance frequencies in the 6..11 kHz range due to the entrapped air-volume between driver and ear.
-Proper application of the notch filter can lower the energy at the resonance frequency and our tests (using HD800, HE-500, T1, ...) have shown that this can result in a remarkable improvement of quality of sound.
+Proper application of the notch filter will lower the energy at the resonance frequency and our tests (using HD800, HE-500, T1, ...) have shown that this can result in a remarkable improvement of quality of sound.

 LLF; de-/increase of frequencies below 170 Hz